 At fathers.com, our goal is to inspire and equip you to be the father your children need.
-If you’re anything like me, being a devoted dad is an everyday challenge.
+And for all of us, being a devoted dad is an everyday challenge.

-I know I need regular reminders about what’s most important in life, and my family is right up there near the top.
-I also benefit from tips and insights about what my children need from me as a dad and how to make the most of my efforts, so I can truly make a difference in their lives.
+We need regular reminders about what’s most important in life, and our families are right up there near the top.
+We also benefit from tips and insights about what our children need from us as dads and how to make the most of our efforts, so we can truly make a difference in their lives.

-I know some people intentionally avoid social media.
+Some people intentionally avoid social media.
 They have better things to do, or maybe the worthwhile nuggets aren’t worth the time and effort it takes to sift through all the other chatter.
-I get it, believe me.
+That makes sense for many.

-I hope you benefit from our weekly blog and email, but there’s a lot more great practical help that you could be getting.
-If you would benefit from daily reminders and tips to help you be a better dad, I urge you to check out our Facebook and Twitter pages.
+If you benefit from our weekly blog and email, there’s a lot more great practical help that you could be getting.
+If you would benefit from daily reminders and tips to help you be a better dad, check out our Facebook and Twitter pages.